distributed-nvme/distributed-nvme/README.md

 Below is the K IOPS of the single virtual disks.
 The virtual disks use raid1 for data redundancy.
 They have different `Active Controller`s and differnet `Leg`s.
 By using more `Active Controller`s and more `Leg`s, we can get better performance.
-When we add the workload presure, the IOPS might be high but the latnecy would increase too.
+When we increase the workload presure, the IOPS might be high but the latnecy would increase too.
 During the test, we keep the average latency less than 1 millisecond and  keep the p99 latency less than 2 milliseconds, then